Increase the PHP execution time

 Difference between max_execution_time and max_input_time

 • max_input_time — sets the maximum time in seconds a script is allowed to parse input data, such as POST and GET.
 This is usually increased to allow for larger file uploads.
-The default setting is -1, which means that max_execution_time is used instead.
-Set it to 0 to allow an unlimited time.
+By default, max_input_time is set to -1, which means that max_execution_time is used instead.

 The following shows you how to create a phprc file and then make adjustments to it: